 Identifying and executing a winning strategy

-The word strategy has become a word that often evokes fear, confusion, and in most cases stress.
+The word strategy has become a word that often evokes fear, confusion, and in most cases stress as to how to Identifying and executing a winning strategy.
 The reason for it, is a strategy has often not been thought through, and the outcome has not been outlined.
 What I mean by that is, we often have a vague picture of what we want but it hasn’t been properly defined.
 The second problem is that a good strategy may have been defined but the problem lies in how it was executed.

 I have dealt with many organisations that are frustrated because they have not achieved profitable growth, yet there was a comprehensive strategy and plan in place to achieve those desired numbers.
 They really sat down and developed a robust plan however it failed, why you may ask?
 The answer in many cases is remarkably simple.